IntegralEquations/Inti.jl/docs/src/examples/pep.md

 ```

 The excellent agreement between the analytical and numerical eigenvalues confirms the
 accuracy of our implementation.
-The eigenvalue at `\lambda = -1/2` corresponds to constant
+The eigenvalue at $\lambda = -1/2$ corresponds to constant
 functions, which are not plasmonic modes since they do not satisfy the decay condition at
 infinity, but are still part of the spectrum of the Neumann-Poincaré operator.